This is an update of a post published on December 16, 2013.

-I mentioned in a comment last week that I’m not very good at stimulus control.
-Then something happened this morning that demonstrates that really, really well.
+I’ve mentioned before that I’m not very good at stimulus control.
+I’ve included in this post a great video from when Clara was younger that demonstrates that embarrassingly well.

-Stimulus control in training is all about response to cues, and goes like this:
+Stimulus control in training is all about response to cues, and goes like this.
+Given a behavior:

 - The behavior occurs immediately when the cue is given.